Recruitment Guide for Parents

 Hello!
-My name is Alex Keane and I am the current Vice President of Recruitment for the Interfraternity Council at USC.
 If you are reading this then your son is interested in joining a fraternity.
 As a parent, your feelings probably fall under a few different categories.
 If you were a member of the Greek community at your own college, then you are at least in some part familiar with how the Greek system at USC works and what your son should expect.
 Remember that while you may have a particular connection to a house, encourage your son to explore as many fraternities as possible so that he can make an informed decision of his own.
 If you are like my parents and were not members of the Greek community during college, I am sure you have an abundance of questions.

 In order for your son to take full advantage of the week long recruitment period please see here for the complete rush schedule.
-The first day of rush starts with an all row BBQ at Alumni Park on campus where a majority of members from all 21 chapters will be present for prospective new members to speak with them.
+The first day of rush starts with a rush presentation at the Tudor Campus Center’s downstairs ballroom where rush chairs and presidents from all 18 chapters will be present for prospective new members to speak with them.
 The following day each chapter house will be open for prospective new members to tour and speak with the brothers.
 The following three days will consist of rush events hosted by individual chapters at off campus locations.
 Common events include: paintballing, go-karting, billards, etc. All are different events to allow the brothers of the house to meet as many prospective new members as possible.

 After the three days of rush events chapters will host invite-only formal dinners.
 These events, called “blue chip dinners”, are a formal expression of the chapter’s interest in having your son join their fraternity.
 The following day the brothers of the chapter will gather and formally vote whether or not to extend a bid to each member.
 Following this your son will be contacted by the chapters that have extended him a bid.
 If your son does not receive a bid from the fraternity of his choice then he is encouraged to attend secondary rush (date, time, and location listed on the rush schedule) where one or two representatives from each chapter will be present to continue the recruitment process.